jbsimple/simple-patches/readme.md

 - Added a button to load icons of product images into the table.
   - There is no way to get a reduced sized image from the image cdn.
   - The process is resource heavy so it has to be a button so it can be used when it is needed.
-- Patch added to allow GET parameters to auto-do a search.
+- Added GET parameters to auto-do a search.
   - Now links to search in pending inventory can be used throughout the patch.
+- Added a keywords search button to search by listing keywords/PO.

 #### Reports Page Patches:
 - After submitting to generate a new report, the report displays under the original card.